dotlang/language/README.md

 `type comparer := func (x:int, y:int) -> bool;`
 If types are compatible (e.g. long and int) you can cast them using: `TypeName(x)` notation.
 Note that this notation can also be used to specify type of a literal when we can't or don't want to do it using normal notation:
 For example in return statement `return Circle(radius=1)`.
-- Note that you cannot define your own casting function using `TypeName(x)` name.
+- Note that you cannot define your own casting function using `%TypeName{x}` name.
+Here `x` is a code block which will evaluate to something we want to cast.
 You can write cast functions using a standard name, however.
 ```
 type A := (x:int, y: int)
 type B := (x: int)